 BE, MSc (Oxon), DPhil

-University Research Lecturer, Senior Research Associate in Biomedical Data Science
+University Research Lecturer, Senior Research Fellow in Biomedical Data Science and Health Informatics

 - Machine Learning Lead - Pharmaco-device Epidemiology Group, Centre for Statistics in Medicine

 - National Geographic Explorer - Tracking Plastic Pollution with Remote Monitoring and Machine Learning

 - Ambassador for Women in Data Science - University of Oxford

 Health Informatics, Intelligent Patient Monitoring, Planetary Health, Real-world Data Science

 Sara leads the Planetary Health Informatics group and the Machine Learning and Big Data Analytics branch of the Musculoskeletal Pharmaco-epidemiology group in NDORMS, which she joined in 2016.
 She was previously based at the Institute of Biomedical Engineering (IBME) in the Biomedical Image Analysis Lab, the Biomedical Signal Processing Lab, and the Computational Health Informatics Lab.
 Her research spans health, environment, and conservation.
 She is a National Geographic Early Career Explorer having secured a grant for using machine learning and remote monitoring for tracking plastic pollution from land to sea.

 Sara completed her DPhil in Engineering Science at the IBME, University of Oxford, as a Rhodes Scholar.
 Prior to that she received a Distinction for her MSc in Biomedical Engineering from the University of Oxford in 2009, as a Qualcomm Scholar.
 In 2007 she graduated with a BE in Electronics Engineering from the National University of Sciences and Technology in Karachi, Pakistan.

 Her research interests include signal processing and machine learning, with applications in health informatics such as patient monitoring, telehealth, and observational research.